nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `:s [-t] [-d] [-p] `

 Example of command
-1. `:f -t` sort for tasks by title
+1. `:s -t` sort for tasks by title
-2. `:f -d` sort for tasks by deadline
+2. `:s -d` sort for tasks by deadline
-3. `:f -p` sort for tasks by priority level
+3. `:s -p` sort for tasks by priority level

 Condition
 - Only one flag should be present.

 ### Exiting the application

 Similar to Vim, we can use the `:wq!`, `:q!`,,`:wq`,`:q` commands to exit the application.